Neffs Cave

-Neffs Cave (or Neffs Canyon Cave) is a cave in Neffs Canyon on the north side of Mount Olympus, Utah, in the United States.
+Neffs Cave (or Neffs Canyon Cave) is a cave in Neffs Canyon on the north side of Mount Olympus, directly east of Millcreek, Utah in the United States.
 It is one of the deepest caves in the United States but is seldom entered despite its depth and its proximity to Salt Lake City.
 The United States Forest Service has closed the cave to the public for many years due to safety hazards.
 In 1977, Neffs Canyon Cave was designated as a National Natural Landmark by the National Park Service.

 Discovery and exploration

 Neffs Cave was discovered in 1949 by two teenage brothers, John and Jamie Lyon, who were hiking in Neffs Canyon.
 They returned to the cave several times to explore its depths but lacked the proper equipment to reach the bottom.
 In one of their last visits, John Lyon and a group of friends became trapped at the bottom of a steep slope of crumbly shale and had to be extracted by a rescue party, headed by his brother Jamie Lyon.

 After the rescue, word about the cave began to spread.
 A party of inexperienced explorers reported that they went an estimated 2000 ft into the cave and encountered a sheer drop of over 100 ft that prevented their further exploration.
 They wrote to the Wasatch National Forest staff, "Our advice is, keep out."
 Subsequently, in 1951 a team under the direction of the National Park Service explored the cave for several hours and reported that the cave had no scenic value and was too dangerous to be a National Park Service attraction.